 If you are in this situation: This is what you can do: To find out whether we will cover the medical care you want.
 You can ask us to make a coverage decision for you.
-Go to the next section of this chapter, Section 5.2 . cover or pay for a medical service You can make an appeal .
+Go to the next section of this chapter, Section 5.2 .
+If we already told you that we will not cover or pay for a medical service You can make an appeal .
 (This means you are asking us to reconsider.) in the way that you want it to be covered or paid for.
 Skip ahead to Section 5.3 of this chapter.

-If you are in this situation: This is what you can do: If you want to ask us to pay you back You can send us the bill. for medical care you have already received and paid for.
+If you want to ask us to pay you back You can send us the bill. for medical care you have already received and paid for.
 Skip ahead to Section 5.5 of this chapter.

-Se ection 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want)
+Section 5.2 Step-by-step: How to ask for a coverage decision (how to ask our plan to authorize or provide the medical care coverage you want)